-How to Interview a Professional Musician
+How to Interview Musicians: Tips From a Music Journalist

 Every journalist has their own way of getting to the juicy marrow of an artist’s creative motivations.
 Of course, we must take into account that we are all human, and there will be days when a given person will be more willing to placate an interviewer with great content.
 While there is no formula for getting the perfect answer—or writing the perfect question—there are certain guidelines that may assist a writer in extracting that golden nugget of information.

 In my years of working for an online Metal music magazine, I got a chance to interview the likes of Gus G (Firewind, Ozzy Osbourne), Bob Kulick (KISS), Bjorn “Speed” Strid (Soilwork, Disarmonia Mundi), and Dwid Hellion (Integrity).
 And, although hesitant at first, I quickly discovered some insights on how to separate your interview from the 25 others that these artists would do to promote their records.